cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-component-name

    1. Every :code:`component` element MUST contain an unprefixed :code:`name`
       attribute.
 The value of the :code:`name` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

       The value of the :code:`name` attribute MUST NOT be identical to the :code:`name` attribute on any other :code:`component` element or :code:`import component` element in the CellML infoset.

 .. marker7_2

+.. container:: issue-component-child

    2. A :code:`component` element MAY contain one or more specific element children, each of which MUST be of one of the following types:

       #.
 A :code:`variable` element; or

       #.
 A :code:`reset` element; or

       #.
 A :code:`math` element.

 .. marker8